Skip to main content

 • Remote API for control via HTTP

-• Network emulation using the Linux's netem queuing discipline
+• Network emulation using the Linux netem queuing discipline

-• Deterministic and low jitter due to low level C/C++ implementation
+• Deterministic and low jitter due to a low-level C/C++ implementation

-• Easily extensible with new interface types, hook functions and payload formats
+• Is easily extensible with new interface types, hook functions, and payload formats

-• Released as open source software under the GPLv3 license
+• Is released as open-source software under the GPLv3 license

-• Easily deployable via ISO installer, Docker image or from source
+• Is easily deployable via precompiled standalone binaries, a Docker image, or from source

-• Only relies on open source software libraries and the Linux kernel
+• Relies only on open-source software libraries and the Linux kernel

 Daemon

-For optimal performance the server is implemented in low-level C and makes use of several Linux-specific realtime features.
+For optimal performance, the server is implemented in low-level C and makes use of several Linux-specific real-time features.
 The primary design goal was to make the behavior of the system as deterministic as possible.
-Therefore, it's advisable to run the server component on a PREEMPT_RT patched version of Linux.
-In our environment, we use a Fedora-based distribution which has been stripped to the bare minimum (no GUI, only a few background processes).
+Therefore, it is advisable to run the server component on a PREEMPT_RT-patched version of Linux.
+In our environment, we use a Fedora-based distribution that has been stripped to the bare minimum (no GUI, only a few background processes).
 Have a look at Tuning for ways to improve the real-time performance of your system.

 Clients